tylermhansen/listenerleague/index.md

 That gent is a mere twenty-two now, <br>
 which may be younger than thou, <br>
-but he understands thine movie references. :movie_camera:
+but he understands thine movie references. &#128253

 He programs AI at a Game Studio, <br>
-but is chiller than that Gibson, Antsnownio, :snowflake: <br>
+but is chiller than that Gibson, Antsnownio, &#127847 <br>
 for a draft order, he has no preferences.

 The memes he doth provide to Slack, <br>